 It is up to your organization to determine the structure of your SharePoint site, and this includes the Content Types you define.
 The most important thing to recognize is that Content Types make the capture of Metadata more simple for your users, and in turn, make searching and organizing your SharePoint sites easier.

 Along with this, Collabware CLM uses Content Types to drive content capture through Content Rules.
-In a future blog, we will explore the different ways that Content Types can be used in Collabware CLM.
+In other blogs, we explore How to Create Content Types in SharePoint and an Advanced Discussion on Content Types.

 For more information or consultation , please feel free to reach out to us here.